Mudaliar: Etymology

 The title is derived from the Tamil word muthal or "muthar" meaning first with the suffix yaar denoting people.
 The title Mudaliar means a person of first rank.
 The title is used in the same sense as simply meaning headman or chieftain.

 History

-The term "Mudali" (or "Mudaliar") is an honorific historically associated with Thondaimandala Vellalars, a forward caste.
+The term "Mudali" (or "Mudaliar") is an honorific historically associated with the Vellalar caste, specifically Vellalars settled in the northern part of Tamil Nadu, historically known as Thondaimandalam, such as Thondaimandala Vellalars and Thuluva Vellalars, who also known as Arcot Vellalar or Arcot Mudaliar, a forward caste community.

 This title is also used by the Sengunthar community.
 Sengunthars, traditionally held a prominent place as skilled weavers and textile merchants in the Tamil region.During the rule of Imperial Cholas, the Sengunthars were warriors and were given the title "Sengunda-Mudali", indicating an evolution in their social status within Tondaimandalam society.
 Sengundhars are a relatively high ranking caste who rival in status the main agricultural caste, the Vellalars.